List of alien races in DC Comics: Kwai

 The Kwai are a race of insectoids from the Second Galaxy, a quadrant of the Legion Universe.
 Legion member Shikari is a Kwai.

 L

 Lallorans

-The Lallorans – The Lallorans are humans, some of whom possess metahuman talents, from the ancient Earth colony of Lallor.
+The Lallorans are humans, some of whom possess metahuman abilities, from the ancient Earth colony of Lallor.
 Their representatives are the Heroes of Lallor.

 Largas

-The Largas are an extremely peaceful race that watched over Warworld after the Warzoons were wiped out.
+The Largas are a peaceful race who watched over Warworld after the Warzoons were wiped out.
 The Largas eventually died out too.

 Laroo

 The Laroo are a race of religiously fanatical aliens who persecuted the Lasma.

 Lartnecs

 The Lartnecs are a blue-skinned humanoid race.
-Star Sapphires member Miri Riam hails from Lartnec.
+Star Sapphire member Miri Riam hails from Lartnec.

 Lasma

 The Lasma (also known as the Ayrie) are a peaceful race of plant-like cosmic beings.

-Lenglyns

 Lexorians

-The Lexorians of Lexor are a race of humanoid aliens who believed that Lex Luthor was a hero and that Superman was a villain (they found out that Luthor was really a villain a little too late).
-Later, Luthor accidentally destroyed the planet while fighting Superman.
-Luthor, however, irrationally blamed Superman for Lexor's destruction.
+The Lexorians of Lexor are a race of humanoid aliens who believed that Lex Luthor was a hero and that Superman was a villain.
+Later, Luthor accidentally destroyed the planet while fighting Superman, blaming him for it.